Last Updated 2:30pm, 26 October 2020

 Whichever method you pick, make sure you stay in control of how much money you’re giving over to someone else, and never hand over your debit or credit card and PIN.

 NHS Volunteer Responders

-You can sign up on the GoodSAM website to become am NHS Volunteer Responder, to be called on to do simple but vital tasks such as:
+Recruitment for NHS Volunteer Responders has reopened across specific locations that are still in need of volunteers to support the NHS and the social care sector during the COVID-19 pandemic.
+Visit the GoodSAM website to become an NHS Volunteer Responder, to be called on to do simple but vital tasks such as:

 - delivering medicines from pharmacies